-601,602.
+601, 602.
 BIBLE EXPOSITION.
-Fall Semester, Course 601: Bible Survey and Hermeneutics.
-This course consists of Special Bible Lectures by visiting Bible teachers and a survey study of the basic laws of interpretation, by a resident professor.
-The several methods of interpretation developed and used through the centuries are considered and the laws of interpretation applied, showing that the only logical method is the literal, historical, and grammatical system.
+Fall Semester: Hermeneutics.
+This course consists of Special Bible Lectures by visiting Bible teachers and a study of the basic laws of interpretation by a resident professor.
+Literal or normal interpretation is defended against the background of the various methods of interpretation employed in the history of the church.

-Spring Semester, Course 602: Special Bible Lectures by visiting Bible teachers and a detailed exposition of Joshua, Judges, Ruth, and 1 and 2 Samuel by a resident professor.
-Classes meet twice a week, except during special lectures, when eight classes per week are held.
+Spring Semester: Old Testament History.
+Special Bible Lectures by visiting Bible teachers and exposition of 1 and 2 Samuel, 1 and 2 Kings, and 1 and 2 Chronicles by a resident professor.
+Classes meet twice a week, except during Special Lectures, when eight classes per week are held.
 Prescribed, three hours each semester.
 Professor Campbell and Special Lecturers.

 603, 604.
 BIBLE EXPOSITION.
-Fall Semester, Course 603: The Covenants and Dispensations.
-This course consists of Special Bible Lectures by visiting Bible teachers and a general introductory study consisting of a comprehensive presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the divine revelation, by a resident professor.
+Fall Semester: The Covenants and Dispensations.
+This course consists of Special Bible Lectures by visiting Bible teachers and a general introductory study consisting of a comprehensive presentation of the major divisions of the Bible, a knowledge of which is considered essential to a right understanding of the divine revelation, by a resident professor.

-Spring Semester, Course 604: Special Bible Lectures by visiting Bible teachers and a detailed exposition of 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah, and Esther by a resident professor.
+Spring Semester: Special Bible Lectures by visiting Bible teachers and exposition of 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah, and Esther by a resident professor.
 Classes meet twice a week, except during Special Lectures, when eight classes per week are held.
 Prescribed, three hours each semester.
-Professor Lincoln or Professor Gannett and Special Lecturers.
+Mr. Radmacher and Professor Evans and Special Lecturers.
+See chart for changes effective September, 1962.